zahrabashir98/MiniJavaCompiler/README.md

 # MiniJavaCompiler
-Designingcompiler for MiniJava language by python3 using antlr4
+Designing compiler for MiniJava language by python3 using antlr4